hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syz_debug.md

 The systemtap depend on the right running of ssh( syzkaller also).

 ## Extern the syscall
-In my cause, I only use syzkaller on Linux/X86_64.After writing you syscall discription to $(SYZKALLER)/sys/linux/*.txt, you can run:
+In my cause, I only use syzkaller on Linux/X86_64.
+After writing your syscall discription to $(SYZKALLER)/sys/linux/*.txt, you can run:
 ```
 make HOSTOS=linux HOSTARCH=amd64 TARGETOS=linux TARGETARCH=amd64 SOURCEDIR=$(YOUR_KERNEL_SOURCE_DIR) extract
 make HOSTOS=linux HOSTARCH=amd64 TARGETOS=linux TARGETARCH=amd64 SOURCEDIR=$(YOUR_KERNEL_SOURCE_DIR) generate